roblanf/sangeranalyseR/docs/source/content/installation.rst

 Install the development version
 +++++++++++++++++++++++++++++++
-If you haven't install :code:`devtools` package before, please install it first.
+If you haven't installed the :code:`devtools` package before, please install it first:

 .. code-block:: R

    install.packages("devtools")

-Run the following code in your R console to install the newest version from Github.
+Then run the following code in your R console to install the newest version from Github.

 .. code-block:: R

    library(devtools)
-   install_github("roblanf/sangeranalyseR")
+   install_github("roblanf/sangeranalyseR", ref = "develop")
    library(sangeranalyseR)

 Install from Bioconductor
 +++++++++++++++++++++++++
+NB: This is currently a placeholder - the package isn't on Bioconductor yet...
 After uploading to bioconductor !!!!

 .. code-block:: R